Cybvr/JujuZero/TechSpec.md

 ## **10. Deployment**

-JujuAGI is deployed using Vercel, which integrates seamlessly with Next.js.
+Juju is deployed using Vercel, which integrates seamlessly with Next.js.
 The deployment process is as follows:

 1. Push changes to the main branch on GitHub
 2. Vercel automatically detects the push and starts the build process